Dundalk F.C.: Dundalk G.N.R. (1903–1930)

-The works teams
+Works teams

 When Dundalk G.N.R. joined the League of Ireland in 1926, it was one of four works-teams in the 10-team league—the others being Jacobs, St. James's Gate and Fordsons.
 Another railway team—Midland Athletic of the Midland Great Western Railway—had competed for two seasons but had resigned after the company went through a merger.
 By 1944–45, Dundalk were the only club with works-team roots remaining.
 In 1948–49, Transport (representing the CIÉ works) were elected to the league.
 They survived until 1961–62, leaving Dundalk again as the only surviving club with works-team roots.
 The works themselves became Dundalk Engineering Works Ltd with the demise of the G.N.R.(I) company in 1958.